What is the history of the Rockefeller Center Christmas Tree?

 The organization takes wood from the tree to help build and rebuild homes for poor families.
 For this reason, Rockefeller Center selects trees that are in their last cycle of life, so that they can later be used for these charitable purposes.

-Seeing the Rockefeller Center Christmas Tree Illumination
+Seeing the Rockefeller Center Christmas Tree Lighting Ceremony

-After learning about the origin of the Rockefeller Center Christmas tree, we arrived at the million dollar question.
+After learning about the origin of the Rockefeller Center Christmas tree, we arrived at the million-dollar question.
 What about the lighting ceremony?!
 When is it?!
 What celebrities perform on this important evening?